chooper/charleshooper.net/source/_posts/2014-08-08-on-slack-time.markdown

 A term I hear often in the context of engineering and project management is "slack."
 It's often used to refer to a magical pool of time that all of a service's upkeep, including maintenance and operations, is going to come out of.
-This is bullshit though.
+This is wrong though.
 Here's why:

 * That's not what slack is for